 Decisions, decisions!
 Obviously, you can top your cakes with anything you like.
 I have two favorites, so in typical Cotter fashion, I’ll give you both options and let you decide which to use.

-- Coconut cream whipped frosting – You can use this frosting as is, or add a little extra flavor to it.
+- Coconut Cream Whipped Frosting – You can use this frosting as is, or add a little extra flavor to it.
 I like to use ¼ cup maple syrup, ½ teaspoon cinnamon, and 2 -3 tablespoon powdered sugar.
 Or, you can use a dry sugar substitute.

 - Make vegan buttermilk – Stir the apple cider vinegar into your dairy-free milk.
-It will take about 5 minutes to curdle, so go ahead and mix your dry ingredients while you wait.
+It will take about 5 to 10 minutes to curdle, so go ahead and mix your dry ingredients while you wait.

 - Combine dry ingredients.
-I like to sift the dry ingredients together; it removes any clumps of flour and helps to distribute the leaveners (baking soda and powder)
+I like to sift the dry ingredients together; it removes any clumps of flour and helps to distribute the leaveners (baking soda and powder).

 - Total Time: 35 minutes

-- Yield: 8-10
+- Yield: 8–10 cupcakes 1x

 - Diet: Vegan